Diablo (video game): Items

-White-colored items are normal items, blue-colored items are magic items and gold-colored items are unique items.
+White-colored items are normal items, blue-colored items are magic items, and gold-colored items are unique items.
 Any items that are not white in color must be identified to make use of their magical effects, although characters can use unidentified items as they would the base item.
-Magic items can have a maximum of 2 of these effects, but unique items can have as many as 6.
-Furthermore, Uniques can have special properties, or properties not found in the usual prefixes/suffixes for that item type; most uniques have a very rare chance of being dropped, although certain uniques are guaranteed quest rewards.
-Items wear down through use, and have fixed amounts of durability that decrease as they receive damage; when an item's durability reaches zero, it is destroyed.
+Magic items can have a maximum of two of these effects, while unique items can have as many as six.
+Furthermore, unique items can have special properties, or properties not found in the usual prefixes/suffixes for that item type; most unique items have a very rare chance of being dropped, although certain unique items are guaranteed quest rewards.
+Items wear down through use and have fixed amounts of durability that decrease as they receive damage; when an item's durability reaches zero, it is destroyed.
 Players can return to the town and pay a fee to an NPC, Griswold the Blacksmith, to have the items restored, while the Warrior can repair objects in his possession at the cost of overall durability.

-Bows are the ranged weapon of the game, best used by rogues.
-Staves, while capable of physical attacks, are mainly used for the spell charges that they contain, as casting from a staff does not require the player to learn the spell or use mana.
-A staff's spell can only be cast a certain number of times before it requires a recharge, usually returning to town and paying an NPC, Adria the Witch, while the Sorcerer can recharge the staff which lowers the maximum number of spell charges.
+Bows are the ranged weapon of the game, best used by Rogues.
+Staves, while capable of physical attacks, are mainly used for the spell charges they contain, as casting from a staff does not require the player to learn the spell or use mana.
+A staff's spell can only be cast a certain number of times before it requires recharging, usually by returning to town and paying an NPC, Adria the Witch, while the Sorcerer can recharge a staff at the cost of lowering the maximum number of spell charges it can hold.
 Swords are typically one-handed (though two-handed varieties also exist), while axes are all two-handed.
 Maces and clubs add a 50% damage bonus against the undead.
 Two-handed melee weapons allow the player to inflict more damage.
-Shields, when paired with single-handed weapons, allow attacks to be blocked.
-There are three classifications of armor: light, medium and heavy.
+Shields, when paired with one-handed weapons, allow attacks to be blocked.
+There are three classifications of armor: light, medium, and heavy.
 Characters are also allowed to wear a helmet, two rings, and one amulet.
-Many higher-level weapons and armor can only be equipped if the player meets the minimum strength and/or dexterity requirements.
+Many higher-level weapons and armor can only be equipped if the player meets the minimum Strength and/or Dexterity requirements.

-Books contain spell formulae and cannot be used more than once; reading the first book will place that particular spell in the character's repository while using multiple books of the same spell will increase the spell level, up to a maximum of 15.
-A character needs a minimum level of the magic attribute in order to read spell books, particularly in raising spells to higher levels, where they are more typically more powerful/effective while consuming less mana for each casting.
-Scrolls allow use of both spells not yet learned as well as and spells not available in book form, but vanish after one use.
-Many potions are available for use, including health and mana restoration, and elixirs that increase statistics.
+Books contain spell formulae and cannot be used more than once; reading the first book places that particular spell in the character's repertoire, while using multiple books of the same spell increases the spell level, up to a maximum of 15.
+A character needs a minimum Magic attribute level in order to read spell books, particularly to raise spells to higher levels, where they are typically more powerful while consuming less mana per casting.
+Scrolls allow the use of both spells not yet learned and spells not available in book form, but vanish after one use.
+Many potions are available, including those for health and mana restoration, as well as elixirs that increase attributes.